-- iv.
-Notifications.
-The bishop visitor has no role in the process unless the accused files an appeal.
-The superior or guardian is to advise the bishop visitor of the situation and the decision.
-Both the accuser and the accused shall be notified by the superior or guardian within 48 hours after the CSL Council meeting.
-If the decision is that the accusation has merit, the member has to decide if (s)he accepts probation and mediation.
-If mediation is a part of the decision, the member will be advised how the mediation is to work. - v.
-Right of appeal.
-The accused has the right to appeal the decision of the superior/ guardian to the bishop visitor.
+The accused has the right to appeal the decision of the superior/guardian to the bishop visitor.
 The accused is to email the superior or guardian that the decision is to be appealed.
 The superior or guardian advises the bishop visitor of the possible appeal and sends the bishop visitor pertinent records of the investigation upon request.
-The accused must write the bishop visitor requesting the appeal within 10 days of receiving the notification of the decision of the superior/guardian.
+The accused must write the bishop visitor requesting the appeal within10 days of receiving the notification of the decision of the superior/guardian.
 The bishop visitor acknowledges the request and advises the appellant what information is needed and schedules in-person or Zoom meeting(s) with the appellant.
 The bishop visitor shall advise the superior or guardian and the appellant about the decision of the appeal in writing within seven days.
 The superior or guardian will advise the Council of the bishop visitor's decision.
-The superior or guardian and the Council will discuss and respond to the bishop visitor's decision: - If the bishop visitor affirms the superior/guardian's decision, the action previously approved by them shall be implemented. - If the bishop visitor determines that the response to the accusation is inappropriate, the superior/guardian and the Council shall reevaluate the response and any recommendations from the bishop visitor. - If the bishop visitor determines that the response to the accusation is wrong, the superior/guardian and the Council shall review the bishop visitor's report and either decide to initiate a new investigation or exonerate the accused.
+The superior or guardian and the Council will discuss and respond to the bishop visitor's decision:

+- a.
+If the bishop visitor affirms the superior/guardian's decision, the action previously approved by them shall be implemented. - b.
+If the bishop visitor determines that the response to the accusation is inappropriate, the superior/guardian and the Council shall reevaluate the response and any recommendations from the bishop visitor. - c.
+If the bishop visitor determines that the response to the accusation is wrong, the superior/guardian and the Council shall review the bishop visitor's report and either decide to initiate a new investigation or exonerate the accused.